 Exhibit A: Awkward Door #1

-Standing in the kitchen, there is a door that leads to our pantry/mud/laundry room, which then leads to our garage.
+Standing in the kitchen, there is a door that leads to our pantry/mud/laundry room, which then leads to our A1 Garage Door Repair Service Sacramento California.
 It is probably the most used area of our entire house.
 When we bought the house, there was a door connecting the two rooms, as well as a wall separating the door from where the refrigerator goes.

 In addition to ripping that wall out, we also ripped out the door and half the wall so we could install a pocket door.

 Read more about installing the pocket doors here

 Today we have a lovely cabinet around the fridge, beautiful new wood floors, and a fun space-saving pocket door!
 (The trim has since been painted.
 The door will be painted black eventually.)

 If you stand in the mud room and face into the kitchen, here’s a before and after: